nagyist/tao-user-guide/src/interactions/media-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/rFkJMNsaYwE?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 4:** If desired, add a further interaction below the media item.
+**Step 4:** If desired, add a further interaction below the Media interaction.

-Usually, a media item is used to present a film or sound clip, from which a series of questions may be added.
-To do this, drag the appropriate other Item from the Interactions menu on the right.
+Usually, a Media interaction is used to present a film or sound clip, from which a series of questions may be added.
+To do this, drag the appropriate other interaction from the menu on the right.

 <div class="hidden-video">
 [![Media Step 5](http://img.youtube.com/vi/XSdtnWnAQLg/0.jpg)](http://www.youtube.com/watch?v=XSdtnWnAQLg)